-Finding a counsellor may feel a daunting process, but to help you through this I offer a free 30 minute face-to-face meeting to discuss whether counselling is right for you.
+Where to start?
+Finding a counsellor may like feel a daunting process, but to help you through this I offer a free 30 minute initial session to find out whether or not we're right for each other.
 I will also gladly answer any questions by phone or email without further obligation.

 Training, qualifications & experience